All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if my employer adds GLP-1 coverage mid-year?

 If your employer updates their plan to cover tirzepatide, you can switch to brand-name at your next opportunity.
-Your physician can help you transition seamlessly, as the dosing is identical.
+Your physician can help you transition smoothly, as the dosing is identical.

-Our consultation fee is included in the program cost and is not billed separately to insurance.
+Our consultation fee is included in the program cost and isn't billed separately to insurance.
 This simplifies billing and keeps the process straightforward for patients.